Therapy for Women Living with Autoimmune Conditions

 You’ve learned to push through pain, to smile when you’re tired, to keep showing up even when your body is pleading for rest.
 And maybe somewhere along the way, you stopped listening to that inner whisper that says: You can’t keep doing this.

 Healing isn’t about forcing yourself to “get better.”
 It’s about learning to live in your body again—softening the war and listening to what it’s trying to tell you.
-Together, we’ll untangle the emotional load that comes with chronic illness: the guilt, the frustration, the grief for what’s been lost or changed.
+Together, we’ll untangle the emotional load that comes with chronic illness: the guilt, the anxiety and depression, the grief for what’s been lost or changed.
 We’ll explore how stress, self-sacrifice and unrelenting standards may have shaped your health—and how to begin living differently, with more compassion, intuition and agency.

 You’ll learn to tune into your body’s wisdom instead of fighting it.
 We’ll reconnect you with the parts of yourself that have been silenced by pain or fatigue—your creativity, your longing for meaning, your capacity for joy.